 - Choose the right line for your rod

-- Most rods come with a line already on them, but you may want to upgrade to a better-quality line
+- All Fishing Rods come with a line already on them, but you may want to upgrade to a better-quality line

 - Set up your reel with the appropriate amount of line for trout fishing